Preheat the oven to 220°C/425°F/gas 7. Place a pizza stone or a large baking tray in the oven to heat up.

 Meanwhile, make the topping.
-Pick the basil leaves and set aside, then finely chop the stalks and the garlic.
+Pick the basil leaves and set aside, then finely chop the stalks.
+Peel and finely chop the garlic.
 Heat a splash of olive oil in a large frying pan over a medium heat, then add the basil stalks and garlic.
 Cook for a few minutes, or until golden.
 Pour in the tinned tomatoes, break them up with the back of a wooden spoon, then cook for 5 to 10 minutes, or until thickened.
 Transfer to a blender along with half the reserved basil leaves, blitz until smooth, then season to taste with sea salt and black pepper.

 Once doubled in size, divide the dough into four equal-sized pieces on a flour-dusted surface.
 Roll out until roughly 30cm in diameter and 2mm thick.
 Place the pizza bases onto the preheated pizza stone or baking tray (you’ll need to do this in batches), then spread over the tomato sauce, leaving a rough 2cm gap around the edge.
 Tear over the mozzarella, then pop in the hot oven for 10 to 12 minutes or until golden and crisp.
 Scatter the reserved basil leaves on top, then serve.